ACA Frequently Asked Questions

 If you’re unemployed you may be able to get an Affordable Care Act (ACA) health insurance plan.
 Savings is based on your income, which includes unemployment compensation, and household size.
 You may also qualify for free or low-cost coverage through Medicaid or the Children’s Health Insurance Program (CHIP).

 If you have just left your job for any reason and lost your job-based health coverage, you qualify for a Special Enrollment Period.
-This means you can enroll in a Marketplace insurance plan any time of year.
 You usually have 60 days from the day you lose your coverage to enroll.

 Q: What is household size?